 Where Did I Find These Beautiful Faux Hydrangea Blooms?

-Why did it take me a year to make one?
-Well, last year I partnered with Décors Véronneau and my plan was to use their gorgeous faux hydrangeas to make a wreath for my front door.
-But when they arrived, they were too pretty.
+I actually planned to make this hydrangea wreath when I partnered with Décors Véronneau last year.
+My plan was to use their gorgeous faux hydrangeas to make a wreath for my front door, but when they arrived, they were too pretty.
 I know, that sounds like such a silly reason.
 They’re gorgeous and velvet and the perfect icy shade of aqua.
-I just didn’t want to put them outside, I wanted to enjoy them inside.
+I didn’t want to put them outside – I wanted to enjoy them inside.
 At least for a little while.
 I ended up using them in a mod flower box I built instead, so I could also avoid cutting them up, lol.

 Then I used them again, in lieu of real flowers, in my summer home tour.

-I have really enjoyed these beautiful faux hydrangeas, all throughout the house.
-They have realistic looking stems that bend and be shaped really easily.
-I also love the pretty green velvet leaves, with small imperfections that, from a distance, seem more real.
-But this spring I decided it was time to make the DIY summer wreath I’ve been dreaming about for 365 days – and I love how it turned out!
-I’m so glad I used and enjoyed these hydrangeas before cutting them apart, but now I’m thrilled with my easy DIY hydrangea wreath.
-Nothing much is blooming here, so seeing this cheery wreath on the door is so mood-lifting.
+But this spring I decided it was time to make the DIY summer wreath I’ve been dreaming about for 365 days – and I love how this hydrangea wreath DIY turned out!
+I’m especially thrilled with my easy DIY hydrangea wreath because nothing much is blooming here, so seeing this cheery wreath on the door is so mood-lifting.
 I just can’t decided which door: I keep switching between my MCM inspired turquoise front door and the more rustic turquoise bunkie door.
 Seems like I kinda need two of these DIY hydrangea wreaths.
 They’re easy to make, here’s how!